Leon0917/Leon-Portfolio2/README.md

 # Using Leon-Portfolio2

 USER JOURNEY

 AS A employer interested in viewing this page
----
 I WANT TO find out if this person is suitable for our organization.
----
 SO THAT we can set up an interview to get to know more about the applicant.

----
-GIVEN that an employer is interested
+GIVEN that an employer is interested.
----
-WHEN they choose to contact the applicant
+WHEN they choose to contact the applicant.
----
 THEN they can contact through various means given on the website.